ExpressGateway/express-gateway-plugin-rewrite/README.md

 ### Configuration Parameters

-`condition.match`: Express Path or RegExp corresponding to the url pattern to look for.
+`condition.pathmatch`: Express Path corresponding to the url pattern to look for.

+`condition.regexpmatch`: RegExp corresponding to the url pattern to look for.

+**Note:** if you provide both expression, the first one that will match will make the Gateway jump to the policy directly.

 `action.rewrite`: Express Path or RegExp corresponding to the url pattern to rewrite.
+The format should match the one used in the condition.

 `action.redirect`: If omitted, a rewrite action will be performed.
 When set to `permanent`, it'll redirect the request with status code `301`; for all other values, it'll emit a `302`.